-Research has shown (see Feb.
-16 and March 30) that geographic mapping software is a valuable tool that fire departments can use to identify community areas at a high risk for fires.
+Research has shown that geographic mapping software is a valuable tool that fire departments can use to identify community areas at a high risk for fires.
 Geographic information systems (GIS) offer community safety advocates the ability to identify where healthcare and other vital services are urgently needed.
 The GIS software can combine multiple sets of geographical, sociodemographic and environmental data to create a model of the environment where people live.

 A recently published study by the University of Louisville demonstrates yet again the value of using GIS software to map and model areas of high fire risk.1